 sbcobirding This website was created as a resource for everything birding in Santa Barbara County.
 The goal is simply to promote the activity of field birding in the county and to provide information to interested birders.
 If you have comments about this website or would like more information about local birding, please contact me.

 ABA Code of EthicsThose involved in Big Day, Big Year contests and birding in general are encouraged to follow the ABA Code of Birding Ethics.
 The ABA Code of Ethics is a set of principles promoting the welfare of birds and their environment and advances ethical birder conduct.
-Birders should follow this code to minimize negative impacts to birds and their habitat while birding.
+Birders should follow this code while birding.

 “Birding, after all, is just a game.
 Going beyond that is what is important”-Roger Tory Peterson